TheDuckFrederik/InterSystems/EX3.2/EX3.2.md

 This Business Service starts when it detects a INSERT in the [Appointments](####8.appointments) table.
 ### BP
 #### 1. NADPM - New Appointment Data Manager Process
+Takes the data from an specific field that was inserted in the [Appointments](####7.Appointments) table, extract the data and create a file.
+#### 2. UADPM - Updated Appointment Data Manager Process
+Takes the data from an specific field that was updated in the [Appointments](####7.Appointments) table, extract the data and create a file.
+#### 3. CADPM - Cyclic Appointment Data Manager Process
-Takes the data from the Service and makes the calls to the 2 Business Operations on top of managing and directing the data.
+Takes the data from a given to comb and extract the data and create files for a certain range of  the [Appointments](####7.Appointments) table's fields.
 ### BO
 #### 1. IDCUO - ID Count & Update Operation
 Manages and uses the DB table [IDC](####9.idc).